-Dr. Norman Heatley - A much quieter person than Chain, but still an influential side character to the penicillin play.
+A much quieter person than Ernst Chain, but still an influential side character to the penicillin play.

-He was the bedpan man, using a number of creative resources to grow penicillin, despite short supplies brought on by WWII.
-Heatly developed a crude, but usable, technique for isolating penicillin.
-This produced very small amounts of penicillin that could never be mass produced, but it was a start.
+Dr. Norman Heatley was the bedpan man, using a number of creative resources to grow penicillin, despite the short supplies brought on by WWII.
+Heatly developed a crude, but usable, a technique for isolating penicillin.
+This produced very small amounts of penicillin that could never be mass-produced, but it was a start.

-Heatley was an author of over 60 scientific papers and has a lab named after him at Oxford.
-He had a wife, 2 sons, 2 daughters and 6 grandchildren, passing away at the ripe old age of 92 on January 5, 2004.
+Norman Heatley was an author of over 60 scientific papers and has a lab named after him at Oxford.
+He had a wife, 2 sons, 2 daughters, and 6 grandchildren, passing away at the ripe old age of 92 on January 5, 2004.

-Moldy Mary -An Errand Girl Or Another Women Pushed Aside By A Man.
+An Errand Girl Or Another Women Pushed Aside By A Man?
 Moldy Mary is the only female cast in the penicillin play, and she had interesting sidekicks, moldy fruit.

 Her details are quite murky and, with a legacy of Moldy Mary, no one is even quite sure who she was.
 She was thought to be born in 1910 as Marya Hantusko and immigrated to the US in 1913.
 She’s thought to have lived in Chicago, but there aren’t many records of her from 1920-1943.